seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part44-Deployment.md

 ✓ Thinking in systems
 ```

-This is where Next.js stops being a framework and becomes a vehicle for learning software engineering itself.
+This is where Next.js stops being just a framework and becomes a vehicle for learning software engineering itself.

+***

+> Real production practice: containerization, CI/CD, rollback strategies, backups, and environment separation are treated as core deployment concerns rather than optional extras.